vaadin/vaadin-gradle-plugin/README.md

 ### Compatibility chart

 Please follow this chart to learn which Plugin version to use with particular Vaadin version.
-Vaadin recommends using the latest Vaadin LTS version.
+Vaadin recommends using the latest Vaadin LTS (Long-Term Support) version.

 | Vaadin Gradle Plugin version | Supports |
 |------------------------------|----------|